WPS/egon.io/architecture.md

 [bpmn-js](https://github.com/bpmn-io/bpmn-js) checked all the boxes.
 It is a JavaScript modeling library for the BPMN language.
 For version 1.x.x. of Egon, we replaced BPMN with the Domain Storytelling modeling language and stayed technologically rather close to bpmn-js: JavaScript as programming language, tools for building and testing, etc.

-However, the decision for using bpmns-js came with a disadvantages: For some features, Egon developers had to dive deep into the inner workings of bpmn-js and change the frameworks behaviour or needed to finkd workarounds.
+However, the decision for using bpmn-js had tradeoffs: For some features, Egon developers had to dive deep into the inner workings of bpmn-js and change the frameworks behavior or needed to find workarounds.
 At the same time, bpmn-js offer a lot of features that are not relevant for Domain Storytelling.

-> The decision for using bpmn-js was revisited several times, but until now, we are not aware of an alternative modeling framework that would be a better fit.
+> The decision for using bpmn-js was revisited several times, but until now, we are not aware of an alternative modeling framework.

-## Decision: Better Separation Between Egon and bpmn-js
+## Decision: Separation Between Egon and bpmn-js

 After a few years of development, we had developed a number of features that had little to no connection to the bpmn-js framework.
 However, the architecture made it difficult to distinguish...
 - code that deals with core modeling activities and requires knowledge of bpmn-js